Baasic/baasic-sdk-angularjs-articles/README.md

 ##### articleTagsService

-Baasic Article Tags Service provides an easy way to consume Baasic Article Tags REST routes. `articleTagsService` functions are not bound to a particular article and is meant to be used
+Baasic Article Tags Service provides an easy way to consume Baasic Article Tags REST routes. `articleTagsService` functions are not bound to particular article items but are meant to be used on tag resources directly.

 * `get` - Gets a single article tag
 * `find` - Finds article tags by given criteria